egedebruin/Trackscape/README.md

 For example, the following call opens the next chest of a room which listens to port 8080 on a server on the same computer:

 http://localhost:8080/chest?opened=true

+A section can also be a chest.
+When all sections of the to be opened chest are already done and the next section is completed, the chest will be opened.